Grade Level: 4 (3-5)

 - Candle (Answer: Uses chemical energy; produces light and thermal energy.)

 - Waterfall (Answer: The water has potential energy at the top of the falls and kinetic energy at the bottom of the falls.)

-Vocabulary Review: Assign students the attached Energy Vocabulary Quiz to gauge their understanding of the ways energy is used in their surroundings and the fundamental types of energy.
+Vocabulary Review: Administer the Energy Vocabulary Quiz to gauge students' understanding of the ways energy is used in their surroundings and the fundamental energy types.

 Lesson Extension Activities